 - Uses vitamin D which will support your testosterone and mental health (if you’re deficient in vitamin D)

-- Only has two ingredients, besides vitamin D, it has Apoaequorin which doesn’t work in humans
+- Only uses two ingredients: besides vitamin D, it has Apoaequorin which doesn’t work in humans

-- Easy & simple to take, 1 capsule per day, great for busy people
+- Easy & simple to take, 1 capsule per day

 - Higher price ($40 for 30 servings)